 The principal attraction of Darang includes its historical forests, wildlife, natural beauty, temples, and tea gardens.
-Darang can be reached from Guwahati through the National Highway 52 which connects Darang to the neighboring districts of Kamrup, Udalguri & Sonitpur.
-There is also Steamer service from Upper Kurua to Guwahati.
+Darang can be reached from Guwahati through National Highway 52 which connects Darang to the neighbouring districts of Kamrup, Udalguri & Sonitpur.
+There is also a Steamer service from Upper Kurua to Guwahati.
 The nearest Airport and Rail station are at Guwahati, 77 km and 65 km respectively.
 The Tezpur airport is 110 km away.
-However there are some meter-gauge trains also runs in Darrang district, Udalguri railway station, 67 km from Mangaldai is connected with Rangiya Junction railway station.
+However, there are some meter-gauge trains that also run in the Darrang district, Udalguri railway station, 67 km from Mangaldai is connected with Rangiya Junction railway station.
 Through Rangiya Junction one can access broad gauge trains to other parts of the country.

 What to See

 Barnadi Wildlife Sanctuary – Barnadi sanctuary is situated 70 km from Mangaldai, close to the Assam-Bhutan border.
 Pigmy hog, Elephant, and various Butterflies are common here.